Website Creation Essentials - What Do You Need?

 Dynamic Website (Blog and Static Content)

 By definition, a blog is a site where the content is primarily arranged by category and date.
-You can see an example of a blog here.

 Now, blogs don't have to be arranged that way.
 They are just setup like that by default.
 You can actually organize them more by content like this static website just by changing up the menus.